Postmenopause Symptoms and Treatments | Proov

 Common symptoms of postmenopause

-While every woman’s postmenopause experience is unique, here are some common symptoms you might experience:
+Every woman’s postmenopause journey is unique, but some common symptoms include:

-• Sleep problems: Trouble falling or staying asleep, often due to night sweats
+• Sleep Problems: Insomnia or difficulty staying asleep is often linked to night sweats.

-• Fatigue: Feeling extremely tired, either due to poor sleep quality or even after a full night's rest.
+• Fatigue: Persistent tiredness, even after a full night’s sleep.

-• Mood changes: Mood swings, irritability, anxiety, or even depression.
+• Mood Changes: Increased irritability, anxiety, or even depression can occur.

 Health risks in postmenopause